Personal tools

-Because so many people have been mislead by tradition, common myths, and the industries that thrive an animal exploitation it is not surprising when people ask questions and make statements like "What on earth can vegans possibly eat?" or "Farmed animals don't feel pain."
+We are working against widely held traditions and beliefs, and industries that thrive on animal exploitation, so it is not surprising when people ask questions and make statements ask “what can vegans possibly eat?” or say that farmed animals don’t feel pain.
 In order to counter and respond to misunderstandings and false claims we must familiarize ourselves with good answers.

 • Always maintain a sense of humor when discussing an issue.
 The public sometimes sees us as "bearers of bad news."
 Try presenting the problem and offering a solution in an upbeat manner.